-In addition to mortgage loans secured by first liens, the Corporation also purchases conventional loans secured by second mortgages and participations in such loans.
+In addition to mortgage loans secured by first liens, the Corporation purchases conventional loans secured by second mortgages and participations in such loans.
 Second mortgages generally bear higher interest rates than contemporaneous first mortgages of comparable maturities, and have shorter maturities.
 In 1984, the Corporation purchased \$0.9 billion of second mortgages, which constituted 6 percent of the loans it purchased.
-At December 31, 1984, the Corporation owned \$2.8 billion of loans secured by second mortgages and had outstanding commitments to purchase \$0.3 billion of such loans.
+For the first three months of 1985, the Corporation purchased \$0.3 billion in second mortgages, which represented 5 percent of mortgage loans purchased during that period.
+At March 31, 1985, the Corporation owned \$2.9 billion of loans secured by second mortgages and had outstanding commitments to purchase \$0.2 billion of such loans.